cucapra/caiman/docs/paper_tutorial.md

 Since we don't want to allocate for each level of recursion, now we need to perform some trickery (with the help of the caiman typechecker).
-In particular, while the value function type definition for `vadd` uses a fairly standard declarative approach to constructing a list (recursing to the base and building the list piece-by-piece), the caiman type system allows us to rewrite this concretely in a more imperative style, specifically by reversing the memory
+In particular, while the value function type definition for `vadd` uses a standard declarative approach to constructing a list (recursing to the base and building the list piece-by-piece), the caiman type system allows us to rewrite this concretely in a more imperative style, specifically by reversing the memory